wp-plugins/prosperent-prosperlinks/README.txt

 5. Go to [WordPress: ProsperLinks](http://prosperent.com/account/wordpress) and Create a New Installation or choose an API Key if you currently have one.
 6. Enter that API Key into the Prosperent API Key text box and save the settings.
 7. Now go to Link Settings and you can control the Link Affiliator and Link Optimizer.
+8. Go to Auto-Linker settings to set words to be matched automatically or...
+9. Use the short code to wrap specific words to be linked.

 *Congratulations*, you now have access to ProsperLinks on your WordPress blog.
 Log in to **Prosperent.com** every so often to check your stats.